Classifying group algebras in which the socle of the center is an ideal: Structure of Structure of G/G''

-In this section, we derive a decomposition of $D'$ which forms the basis for all further results.
-By Lemma~\ref{lemma:nilpotencyclassofdg}, we have $G'' \subseteq Z(G')$.
-In the following, we set $Z_D \coloneqq Z(G')/G''$.
-Recall that we identify $H$ with its image in~$D$.
+In this section, we derive the direct product decomposition of $D'$ given in part (i) of Theorem~\ref{theo:uniquesolutiond}.
+It forms the basis for all further results.
+Recall that by Lemma~\ref{lemma:nilpotencyclassofdg}, we have $G'' \subseteq Z(G')$.
+In the following, we identify~$H$ with its image in~$D$.

+Let $J(G')$ denote the Thompson subgroup of $G'$, that is, the subgroup of $G'$ generated by all abelian subgroups of maximal order.
+The following result on $J(G')$ might be of independent interest: